kilic/halo2arith/README.md

 # `halo2arith`

-`halo2arith` implements various standart like plonk arithmetic for halo2 backend. `MainGateInstructions` trait has many primitives such as arithemtic operations, assignments, assertions and branching instructions.
+`halo2arith` implements various standart like plonk arithmetic gates for halo2 backend. `MainGateInstructions` trait has many primitives such as arithemtic operations, assignments, assertions and branching instructions.

 ## Main Gate